kellemNegasi/fed-perso-xai/README.md

 - partitioning reproducibility
 - centralized and federated artifact compatibility
 - comparison report generation
+- explainer behavior and config-grid resolution
+- post-training explain/evaluate planning and artifact contracts
 - real Flower simulation smoke execution when the `ray` extra is installed

+Explain/evaluate Parquet integration tests require `pyarrow`, which is part of the base project dependencies.
+If the local environment was not installed with project dependencies, those tests are skipped.